-Construction of the Project will require the use of sever il temporary facilities not adjacent to the pipeline mainline.
-These facilities include contractor yards, contractor camps, pipe storage yards, rail sidings, and iccess roads, discussed in more detail below.
-Tiese areas will be restored during clean-up after pipeline construction is completed.
-As with the pipeline ROW, temporary fills of wetlands and waterbodies may be required to provide stable access as well as temporary bridge crossing along the ROW.
-The construction and use of temporary facilities will not result in any permanent impacts (including permanent fill) to wetlands or waterbodies.
+Construction of the Project will require the use of several temporary facilities not adjacent to the pipeline mainline.
+These facilities include contractor yards, contractor camps, pipe storage yards, rail sidings, and access roads, discussed in more detail below.
+These areas will be restored during clean-up after pipeline construction is completed.
+As with the pipeline ROW, temporary fills of wetlands and waterbodies may be required along access roads to provide stable access.
+There are no wetlands or waterbodies located within the boundary of the auxiliary facilities (e.g., yards and sidings).
+Keystone will remove all temporary fill and restore the original contours of wetlands and waterbodies during clean-up.
+There will be no permanent filling of waters of the U.S. associated with the temporary facilities.